groatnz/smallwonder/README.md

 ## Contact Form

-The contact form uses Formspree.
-Update the form endpoint in `src/components/Contact.tsx` with your Formspree form ID after setting up your account.
+The contact form uses Web3Forms.
+See `docs/form-setup.md` for setup instructions.
+You'll need to:
+1. Get a free access key from [web3forms.com](https://web3forms.com)
+2. Replace `YOUR_ACCESS_KEY` in `src/components/Contact.tsx` with your actual key

 ## License